How Do You Stop Heart Palpitations? | Understanding Heart Palpitations

 Long-Term Treatments for Palpitations

 In most cases, heart palpitations will go away on their own.
 They usually aren’t harmful if the palpitations aren’t associated with a heart condition.
 The best treatment is to identify the underlying cause of heart palpitations to reduce the trigger.
-For example, if your palpitations are caused by anxiety, then treating the underlying anxiety will naturally eliminate the palpitations.

 Beyond heart-related causes, these factors may need to be evaluated to help manage your heart palpitation triggers: